 6.20.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.20 is applicable to Ada.
 Ada is a language that permits local scope, and names within nested scopes can hide identical names declared in an outer scope.
 As such it is susceptible to the vulnerability.
 For subprograms and other overloaded entities the problem is reduced by the fact that hiding also takes the signatures of the entities into account.
 Entities with different signatures, therefore, do not hide each other.

 Name collisions with keywords cannot happen in Ada because keywords are reserved.

-The mechanism of failure identified in subclause 6.20.3 of ISO/IEC TR 24772-1:2019 regarding the declaration of non-unique identifiers in the same scope cannot occur in Ada because all characters in an identifier are significant.
+The mechanism of failure identified in subclause 6.20.3 of ISO/IEC 24772-1:2019 regarding the declaration of non-unique identifiers in the same scope cannot occur in Ada because all characters in an identifier are significant.

 6.20.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.20.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.20.5 of ISO/IEC 24772-1:2019.

 Use expanded names whenever confusion is possible.